-We all are social beings by nature for ages.
-Today, the physical world shrinks as information and communication technologies enable new ways to shrink the world by bringing us closer together by enabling new ways for socializing.
-At the same time, these technologies may not only serve as media channels, but they can be designed with intent to influence our thoughts and actions.
+We are social beings by nature, and have been for ages.
+Today’s information and communication technologies enable new ways to shrink the world by bringing us closer together.
+While these technologies often serve as media channels, they can also be strategically designed to influence our thoughts and actions."

 Transformational Sociotech Design aims at advancing urban spaces to facilitate societal changes.
 According to social sciences, any well-designed environment can become a strong influencer of what people think and do.
 There is an endlessly dynamic interaction between a person, a particular behavior, and an environment in which that behavior is performed.
 This knowledge enables engineering of persuasive environments and interventions for altering human behavior at scale.
 This research primarily focuses on socially engaging environments for supporting entrepreneurship and innovation, reshaping routines and behavioral patterns in urban spaces, deploying intelligent outdoor sensing for shifting mobility modes, enhancing environmentally friendly behaviors through social norms, introducing interactive public feedback channels to alter attitudes at scale, engaging residents through socially influencing systems, exploring methods for designing persuasive neighborhoods, testing agent-based models and simulations of behavioral interventions, and fostering adoption of novel urban systems.